aksp/interactivevrview/README.md

 * vrview.record("startRecording") -- Starts recording interactions (e.g., play, pause, seek) and camera orientation
 * vrview.record(_filename_) -- Stops recording and saves recording to the file _filename_

-To support these API new calls, I've edited the following files in the original API (an old version found here: ): build/embed.js, build/vrview.js, build/three.js
+To support these API new calls, I've edited the following files in the original API: build/embed.js, build/vrview.js, build/three.js